 Do Your Job

 Those three little words.
 It's what citizens expect of you and your department.
-The citizens, that we took an oath for and swore to protect life and property, expect well trained, motivated firefighters to make every effort to follow through on that oath.
+The citizens, that we took an oath for and swore to protect THEIR life and THEIR…Continue

 Added by Paul Combs on October 25, 2017 at 12:03pm — No Comments

 Added by Paul Combs on October 24, 2017 at 1:11pm — No Comments

 One of the more powerful sentiments I have been hearing and reading in response to suggested firefighting tactical improvements is that it is understood and expected that firefighters risk their lives in the course of their work, and that they need to put their self interests behind in order to save lives and property.
 Essentially, the “suggestion”, typically provided in an admonishing tone, is that anything that gets in the way of interior operations constitutes…Continue